sriyogesh94/dcos-docs/1.9/usage/cli/install.md

     **Important:** The CLI must be installed on a system that is external to your DC/OS cluster.

+1. Move the the CLI binary to your local bin directory.

+    ```bash
+    sudo mv dcos /usr/local/bin
+    ```

 1. Make the CLI binary executable.

     ```bash
-    chmod +x dcos
+    chmod +x /usr/local/bin/dcos
     ```

-1. Point the CLI to your DC/OS master node.
+1. Point the CLI to your DC/OS cluster URL.
 In this example, `http://example.com` is the master node IP address.

     ```bash
-    ./dcos config set core.dcos_url http://example.com
+    dcos config set core.dcos_url http://example.com
     ```

 1. Authenticate your CLI with your master node and set the auth token:

     ```bash
-    ./dcos auth login
+    dcos auth login
     ```

     Follow the instructions in the DC/OS CLI.
 For more information about security, see the [documentation](/docs/1.9/administration/id-and-access-mgt/).

     Your CLI should now be authenticated with your cluster!
 Enter `dcos` to get started.

-## <a name="osx"></a>Installing on OS X
+## <a name="osx"></a>Installing on macOS

 ### Prerequisites

 *   A system external to your DC/OS cluster that you can install the CLI.
 *   Network access from the external system to your DC/OS cluster.
 *   A command-line environment, such as Terminal.
-*   cURL: Installed by default on OS X

 ### Installing the DC/OS CLI